CodeYourFuture/fundamentals-blockly/exercises/button_consolidation.md

 ### Exercise 1

 We're going to start with a madlibs sentence but this time with `<button>` elements around some of the mad lib words.
-(It 's the same mad libs sentence from the first exercise.)
+(It's the same mad libs sentence from the first exercise.)

 ```html
 <p>